Yvonne202202/MSc-Advanced-Project-Blog/README.md

 My second prototype was made of three discs that were placed upright.
 I found it difficult to control the rotation of the three disks during the test.
 And I was planning to use acrylic as the material for my clock face.
 I think the load bearing and structure are also problems.
 After a round of iterations, I got my third version of the prototype.
 With this version in mind for load-bearing issues, I have removed the top disc from the previous version.
 And I considered placing the other two horizontally.
 After experimenting, I thought this version could be achieved.

+I was going to use the compression pressure sensor to control the hollow top clock face and the heart rate sensor to control the patterned bottom clock face.
+The top clock face needs to reflect the passing of life to the experiencer.
+So the effect I would like to achieve is that when the experiencer begins to "save" this "life", it is easy to move to the next scale, and gradually becomes more difficult.
+So I want to control the twelve intervals of the clock of life to get smaller and smaller.
+Therefore, I considered using a stepper motor to control the rotation Angle of the top clock face.
+Due to the weight of the two layers of acrylic sheets, I considered using a DC motor with high torque to control the underlying clock face.

 ## Experimentation
 ### Test - Stepper Motor